 Zwagerman NT, Zenonos G, Lieber S, Wang WH, Wang EW, Fernandez-Miranda JC, Snyderman CH, Gardner PA.
 Endoscopic transnasal skull base surgery: pushing the boundaries.
 J Neurooncol 130(2):319-30, 2016.

 Vaz-Guimaraes F, Gardner PA, Fernandez-Miranda JC, Wang E, Snyderman CH.
 Endoscopic endonasal skull base surgery for vascular lesions: a systematic review.
 J Neurosurg Sci 60(4):503-13, 2016.

 A complete list of Dr. Gardner's publications can be reviewed through the National Library of Medicine's publication database.

 Dr. Gardner’s recent projects include refinement of a molecular prognostication panel evaluation for clival chordoma.
-92 tumors were evaluated for genetic alterations using FISH, LOH and IHC studies.
-The panel, developed along with Georgios Zenonos, MD, was refined using a multivariate analysis and a resultant, proposed division of tumors with clinical management pathways and was recently published.
-This year, this panel will be applied prospectively as part of a study incorporating it into regular clinical practice.
+Ninety-two tumors were evaluated for genetic alterations using FISH, LOH and IHC studies.
+The panel, developed along with Georgios Zenonos, MD, was refined using a multivariate analysis and a resultant, proposed division of tumors with clinical management pathways was recently published.
+This panel is being applied prospectively as part of a study incorporating it into regular clinical practice.
 This panel is also being investigated for use by the Chordoma Foundation to identify patients with aggressive, poor prognosis tumors who would be candidates for early chemotherapy trials.

 Dr. Gardner continues evaluation of clinical cohorts of patients with skull base tumors to show impact and outcomes of treatment, largely endoscopic endonasal surgery.